nvaccess/nvda/tests/manual/addonStore.md

 ### Updating multiple add-ons
 1. Repeatedly [create updatable add-ons](#simulate-creating-an-updatable-add-on-from-the-add-on-store).
 1. Open the Add-on Store
-1. Ensure the same add-on you edited is available on the Add-on Store with the status "update".
+1. Ensure the same add-on you edited is available on the Add-on Store with the status "update available".
 1. Select multiple add-ons using `shift` and `ctrl`.
 1. Using the context menu, install the add-ons.
 1. Exit the dialog
-1. Restart NVDA as prompted.
+1. Restart NVDA when prompted.
 1. Confirm the up-to-date add-ons are listed in the installed add-ons tab of the Add-ons Store.

 ### Automatic update notifications